-7.1.1 Shareholders and third parties are mainly informed by the Consolidated Financial Statements and the Group Management Report.
-During the financial year they are additionally informed by means of a half-year financial report and, in the first and second halves, by interim reports or quarterly financial reports.
+7.1.1 Shareholders and third parties are mainly informed by the Consolidated Financial Statements, by and the Group Management Report and by interim financial information.

+During the financial year they are additionally informed by means of a half year financial report and, in the first and second halves, by interim reports or quarterly financial reports.
 The Consolidated Financial Statements and the Condensed Consolidated Financial Statements in the half-year financial report and the quarterly financial report are prepared under observance of internationally recognised accounting principles.
+In case that the company is not obliged to publish quarterly information, it shall nevertheless inform its shareholders in addition to the semi-annual report during the fiscal year in an appropriate manner about developments, especially about substantial changes of business prospects as well as of the risk-situation that the company is exposed to.

-- 7.1.2 The Consolidated Financial Statements must be prepared by the Management Board and examined by the auditor and Supervisory Board.
-Half-year and any quarterly financial reports shall be discussed by the Management Board with the Supervisory Board or its Audit Committee prior to publication.
+- 7.1.2 The Consolidated Financial Statements and the Group Management Report must be prepared by the Management Board and examined by the auditor and Supervisory Board.
+Half-year and any quarterly financial reports.
+Interim financial information shall be discussed by the Management Board with the Supervisory Board or its Audit Committee prior to publication.
 In addition, the Financial Reporting Enforcement Panel and the Federal Financial Supervisory Authority are authorized to check that the Consolidated Financial Statements comply with the applicable accounting regulations (enforcement).
-The Consolidated Financial Statements shall be publicly accessible within 90 days of the end of the financial year; interim reports shall be publicly accessible within 45 days of the end of the reporting period. - 7.1.3 The Corporate Governance Report shall contain information on stock option programmes and similar securities-based incentive systems of the company, unless this information is already provided in the Annual Financial Statements, the Consolidated Financial Statements or the compensation report. - 7.1.4 Notes on the relationships with shareholders considered to be "related parties" pursuant to the applicable accounting regulations shall be provided in the Consolidated Financial Statements.
+The Consolidated Financial Statements and the Group Management Report shall be publicly accessible within 90 days of the end of the financial year; interim financial information reports shall be publicly accessible within 45 days of the end of the reporting period. - 7.1.3 The Corporate Governance Report shall contain information on stock option programmes and similar securities-based incentive systems of the company, unless this information is already provided in the Annual Financial Statements, the Consolidated Financial Statements or the compensation report. - 7.1.4 Notes on the relationships with shareholders considered to be "related parties" pursuant to the applicable accounting regulations shall be provided in the Consolidated Financial Statements.